 Wild Animal Atlas: Earth’s Astonishing Animals and Where They Live

-By National Geographic
+By: National Geographic

-By Anna Claybourne
+By: Anna Claybourne

-Best for 4-8-year-olds
+Best for: 4-8-year-olds

 This book is packed with beautiful drawings of animals from polar bears in the freezing Arctic to orangutans in the humid rainforest.
-Animal Atlas is a lot more detailed than the book from National Geographic and great for older preschoolers and school-age children.
+Animal Atlas is a lot more detailed than the book from National Geographic and is great for older preschoolers and school-age children.
 Especially for kids that are passionate about nature and animals, this is a great segway to learn more about geography and the world we live in.
 After reading this Atlas, our trips to the National History Museum became even more interesting!

 The Usborne Children’s Picture Atlas

-By Ruth Brocklehurst
+By: Ruth Brocklehurst

-Best for 4-7-year-olds
+Best for: 4-7-year-olds

 This is an excellent book for children beginning to understand the link between countries, nature and animals.
-We like how the book starts by explaining different natural elements like ice and snow, grasslands, lakes and oceans and then later place these elements on the maps with the animals.
+We like how the book starts by explaining different natural elements like ice and snow, grasslands, lakes and oceans and then later places these elements on the maps with the animals.
 The maps are richly illustrated; however, they are quite high level showing whole continents so not a lot of country-level detail.
-Every map exhibits the countries, their capital cities, most famous landmarks, the longest rivers and highest mountains.
+Every map exhibits the countries, their capital cities, the most famous landmarks, the longest rivers and the highest mountains.

 Children’s Illustrated Atlas

-By Andrew Brooks
+By: Andrew Brooks

-Best for 9-12-year-olds
+Best for: 9-12-year-olds